Last updated on : 27 Sep, 2025

 Bananas are soothing for the throat and can be eaten during a cough.
 They are one of the best foods for a cough due to their soft consistency.

-Mangoes are high in vitamin C, which can boost the immune system.
-However, their sweetness might trigger increased mucus production, so they’re not the best food to eat when you haveduring a cough.
+Mangoes are rich in vitamin C, which helps support the immune system.
+However, their sweetness may increase mucus production, so they are not the best fruit to eat during a cough or cold.

 Disclaimer